eBay Holiday Mode (Time Away): The Complete UK Seller Guide 2026

 • Buyers can still open requests.
 Return requests and “Item not received” reports on past orders carry on as normal.
 Under eBay Money Back Guarantee, if you have not sorted an issue with the buyer within 3 business days, they can ask eBay to step in, and cases closed without seller resolution are among the worst outcomes for your seller standards.

-• One helpful concession on returns: eBay’s return policy documentation lists “seller on holiday” as one of the situations where its automatic acceptance of return requests is switched off.
-That stops returns being auto-accepted behind your back, but the request itself still sits there waiting for you.
+• One helpful concession on returns: eBay’s return policy documentation lists “seller on holiday” among the conditions where its standard automatic acceptance is not enabled.
+Check any return rules you created separately; requests and response deadlines still continue.

 • Messages queue up.
 The auto reply buys goodwill, but buyers with genuine problems will expect a human answer soon after your stated return date.